Spreads/Spreads/README.md

 + Useful utils for historical time zones conversions using [NodaTime](http://nodatime.org/).

+Warning: on-disk binary data format could change between version before 1.0 (at least until this notice disappears and format versioning is tested).
+Use current version for evaluation or caching of data stored somewhere, e.g. in RDMS.

 ##Install

 `Spreads.Core` package contains the core calculations functionality. `Spreads` package